unibz-core/Scior-Dataset/documentation/OntCatOWL-Dataset-Test1.md

 ## Execution Times _csv_ Files

 This file registers the time (in seconds) that each individual rule took for being performed and the execution total time.
-The file also contains information about the hardware and software used for executing the test.

 A single file entitled `times_XXX_tt001_MM_txYYY.csv` is generated for each model's independent taxonomical graph and it aggregates information about all its OntCatOWL executions (e.g., _times_aguiar2018rdbs-o_tt001_an_tx001.csv_).